A non-custodial wallet for digital currency: design challenges and opportunities: Navigating a Shifting Payments Landscape

 Researchers have employed design thinking to account for user requirements, for instance, inclusive design~\cite{clarkson2013inclusive} and a suite of methodologies to explore user requirements~\cite{courage2005understanding}.
-However, designers do not really have a design framework or set of methodologies for approaching design in money narratives~\cite{elsden2022designing}, especially in the context of CBDC, making user-centric design around money and CBDC discourse a relatively novel concept and space of exploration.
+However, designers do not really have a design framework or set of methodologies for approaching design in money narratives~\cite{elsden2022designing}, especially in the context of CBDC, making user-centric design around money and digital currency discourse a relatively novel concept and space of exploration.

-Overall, CBDC represents a novel form of money that proponents argue will integrate with established forms of payment, such as cash, even if use of those forms of payment continues to decrease.
+In our research, we focus primarily upon digital currency issued by central banks in the form of CBDC, and the assumption that we would be working with an institutionally supported digital currency has formed the basis for our attention to institutional participants, including central banks, in our workshops.
+However, whether or not future money takes the form of CBDC, stablecoins, reserve-backed tokens~\cite{goel2023}, or something else, institutionally supported digital currency represents a novel form of money that proponents argue will integrate with established forms of payment, such as cash, even if use of those forms of payment continues to decrease.
 This suggestion demonstrates that the monetary landscape remains unknown, continues to evolve, and provides an opportunity for designers to play a significant role.
-As proposed CBDC architectures continue to evolve, it is increasingly important for designers to bridge the research gap and seek to address the many questions that remain, including the value that people place on current forms of money and how those forms of money might fit into a world with CBDC.
-Designers can also work on formulating frameworks, methods, and user-centric approaches for CBDC systems and designs.
+As proposed digital currency architectures continue to evolve, it is increasingly important for designers to bridge the research gap and seek to address the many questions that remain, including the value that people place on current forms of money and how those forms of money might fit into a world with digital currency.
+Designers can also work on formulating frameworks, methods, and user-centric approaches for digital currency systems and designs.